dylanlavon/DexApp/readme.md

 - McDonald's Sets for '14, '15, '17, and '18 are all missing images (due to them not being uploaded yet to pkmncards.io).
 - HGSS18 missing image.
-- Submit button on advancedSearch page is misplaced.
 - App crashes when timeout due to poor connection
 - Look into dynamic height for cells on sets page.
 -     Adjust number of cells on row due to window size (i.e., minimum window width should only have 1 item per row)